i-sylar/ATPST/README.md

 - Create the 'Custom Phone' with Android 12. - Purely because it is rooted.
 - BurpSuite is installed and running - Again.
 This is not a fully automated tool.
 It just makes some work easier.
 Make sure burp in installed and running.
 - Export burp CA der file to an accessible location.
 The tool will ask you for this.
 Then use openssl to convert it to a pen file and copy it to the device.
+- Im my environment, i had a package name i was working with all the time.
+I renamed this.
+Consider renaming `to-be-replaced-package-name` to something of your choice or remove the function.

 ## What it does
 - Launches Custom Phone VM